From Rainforest to Coast: Community Medicine (2-week Intensive)

 Primary Healthcare Clinics- Located downtown Guayaquil, these clinics offer free or low cost services to patients without health insurance.
 Services include detection and treatment of chronic and acute diseases like hypertension, diabetes, asthma and arthritis.
 Shadow local physicians, community health workers, and/or nurses they engage in physical exams, patient histories, and community interventions, including oral health campaigns.

 Vector Control Center- This under-funded public center is responsible for combating malaria and other vector-borne diseases in Guayaquil, covering a vast area of the coastal province of Guayas.
 The Center compiles malaria, dengue and chagas statistics, researches outbreaks, performs laboratory activities, and educates the community on various vector-borne diseases.
 Engage with the Center’s staff as they conduct home visits to contribute to the prevention and promotion of health.

 Indigenous Community Visits- Visit a Kichwa/Shuar indigenous community in the Amazon jungle and learn about their unique world-view and ancestral healthcare system.
 Unlike tribes that regularly receive tourists, this community works with CFHI participants and thus provides an authentic perspective of their culture and daily family life.
 Explore the ancestral beliefs and practices that inform every aspect of the community’s life, including the use of traditional medicinal plants and spiritual practices of the Amazon region.
-Spend time with village children, sharing personal skills or knowledge such as art, music, or sports.
+Spend time with the community members, sharing personal skills or knowledge such as art, music, or sports.
 Experience a traditional welcoming ceremony for guests and hike to a sacred waterfall.
 Click here to view video footage taken by a CFHI student during a visit to one of these communities.

 In Guayauquil, participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestays are located in a middle class residential neighborhood.
 In Puyo homestays are generally located near the main square with easy bus access to clinical rotations.
 In some cases CFHI participants may be housed with others in the same homestay but participants will never share a bed.